 The staff and Board of Directors of the Baltimore Humane Society recognize that the subject of euthanasia is emotionally charged and, at times, difficult for any reasonable person to reflect upon.
 We also recognize that the subject is a 'moving target' and requires both reflection and open discussion in order to minimize its practice beyond just one facility and instead across our country.

 Given the sensitivity of the practice of euthanasia and the organization’s requirement to maintain transparency and objectivity, the euthanasia of any animal for reasons other than owner requested euthanasia must be approved via signature by:

-The only time that Euthanasia will occur at the Baltimore Humane Society (BHS) are as follows:
+Euthanasia may occur at the Baltimore Humane Society (BHS) due to the following:

 - Pet owner authorized euthanasia.
 However, the BHS staff has the right to decline this service if the BHS staff determines that the animal still has quality life remaining and that the animal can live comfortably.

 - Deteriorating medical or behavioral condition that is causing suffering to an animal.
 If the BHS Staff determines that a pet is suffering from medical conditions that are not able to be medically treated to maintain a comfortable and quality life.
 Should outside opinions of the medical state of a pet be needed, the BHS Veterinary Medical Director will consult with other Veterinarians to make a final determination on the pet's state of health.
 If the pet is treatable, BHS will attempt to do everything possible within BHS' resources to properly treat the pet to manage it's medical condition to live a comfortable and safe life.

 - Behaviors that are beyond management that are deemed unsafe to other pets, people, and to itself.
 In these cases a certified behaviorist may be consulted in conjunction with recommendations from the trainer(s) on staff.